SamueleZavettieri04/kathara-syn-flooding-script/README.md

 A hybrid C/Python tool for high-performance TCP SYN Flooding attacks within Kathara network environments.

 ## Preface
 This project was developed for a university challenge to explore a hybrid approach, leveraging the simplicity of Python (Scapy) for TCP SYN packet crafting and the low-level efficiency of C for high-speed raw socket injection.
-As an educational prototype focused on the speed of the transmission loop, this software is not intended to be a fully optimized production tool.
+As an educational prototype focused on the speed of the transmission loop, this software is not intended to be a fully optimized production tool.(Example : I opted to extract the target IP and port directly from a file.bin rather than a standard config.ini.
+This approach was chosen to gain a deeper understanding of packet structure; specifically, it allowed me to practice navigating the TCP/IP stack manually by calculating offsets using fields such as IHL (Internet Header Length) and Total Length)

 ## Overview
 This project demonstrates a multi-stage approach to network stress testing: